EricLOsorio/md-encyclopedia-entries/border-image-width.md

 The complex example above demonstrates that if only one number is used to specify the border-image-width, then that means that the value will apply to both the horizontal and the vertical components of the image, however, if two or more numbers are used, then the following rules apply:

 If two values are used:
-first value will apply to the top and bottom horizontal borders, the second value will apply to the right and left vertical borders
+the first value will apply to the top and bottom horizontal borders, the second value will apply to the right and left vertical borders

 If three values are used:
-first value will apply to the top and bottom horizontal borders, the second value will apply to the right and left vertical borders the third value will apply to the bottom horizontal border
+the first value will apply to the top and bottom horizontal borders, the second value will apply to the right and left vertical borders the third value will apply to the bottom horizontal border

 If four values are used:
-first value will apply to the top horizontal border, the second value will apply to the right vertical borders the third value will apply to the bottom horizontal border the fourth value will apply to the left vertical border
+the first value will apply to the top horizontal border, the second value will apply to the right vertical borders the third value will apply to the bottom horizontal border the fourth value will apply to the left vertical border